Criminal Defense and Family Law Attorneys

 A first degree assault charge where the victim is a family or household member is a Class A Misdemeanor, which carries a potential punishment of up to a year in jail, and can occur when a person behaves in a way that creates a substantial risk of death or serious injury to another person.

 A second degree assault charge where the victim is a family or household member is a Class B Misdemeanor, which carries a potential punishment of up to six months in jail, and can occur when a person behaves in a way that creates a substantial risk of injury to another person.

 A third degree assault charge where the victim is a family or household member is a Class C Misdemeanor, which carries a potential punishment of up to ninety days in jail, and can occur when a person creates apprehension or fear of harm in another person.

 An aggravated assault charge where the victim is a family or household member is a Class D Felony, which carries a potential punishment of up to six year in prison, and it can occur when someone takes some action that risks serious bodily injury or death to others, where they use a deadly weapon to threaten someone else, or when they restrict the airway of someone else.

-For more information about your Arkansas domestic battering case, contact Rhoads & Armstrong to schedule a free initial consultation.
+For more information about your Arkansas domestic battering case, contact Rhoads & Armstrong to schedule an initial consultation.
 To speak with us in confidence, call 479-254-0135 or request an appointment online now.